GoKarolis/RealEstateFinder/README.md

 - How to use it?

 ### What does this tool do?
-This tool use **Selenium** to gather real estate data from the internet websites, makes calculations and saves the to the report.
+This tool use **Selenium** to gather real estate data from the lithuanian internet websites, makes calculations and saves data to the Excel report.
+When finished, popup appears with a list of best deals and links to reach them directly.

 ### Main functionalities
 1. Gather real estate data from main real estate websites in Lithuania